danmayer/churn-site/README.md

     heroku run script/heroku-console

+## Api Docs

+   The documentation for the churn api can be found at [churn api docs](http://churn.picoappz.com/docs).

 ## TODO

 * allow project to submit churn data via churn gem pushing results to the server